mdavids/rfc/content/draft-davids-forsalereg-12.md

-URIs **MUST** conform to the syntax and encoding requirements specified in [@!RFC3986, section 2.1], including the percent-encoding of characters not allowed unencoded (for example, spaces **MUST** be encoded as `%20` in a URI).
+URIs **MUST** conform to the syntax and encoding requirements specified in [@!RFC3986, section 2.1], including the percent-encoding of characters not allowed unencoded (e.g., spaces **MUST** be encoded as `%20` in a URI).

 See the (#security, use title) section for possible risks.

 ### fval {#fvalpar}
-This content tag is intended to contain human-readable and machine-parseable text that explicitly indicates an asking price in a certain currency, as opposed to the price being incorporated in an "ftxt=" content tag.
+This content tag is intended to contain human-readable and machine-parseable text that explicitly indicates an asking price in a certain currency, as opposed to the price being loosly incorporated in an "ftxt=" content tag.
 For example:

 ~~~
 _for-sale IN TXT "v=FORSALE1;fval=EUR999"